oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    - An updated model YAML within the image that points to the new web application path.
  - Apply an updated domain resource that references the new image while still referencing the original [Update1 use case](#update1-use-case) case secrets and model ConfigMap.

-After the updated domain resource is applied, we expect the operator to:
+After the updated domain resource is applied, the operator will:

  - Rerun the introspector job and generate a new domain home based on the new model.
  - Restart the domain's Administration Server pod so that it loads the new image and new domain home.